diskerror/Typed/README.md

     * Copy each field or property item by item.
     * Copy indexed array by position.
     * Map alternate names to proper names.
-    * Reset single property or entire object's members to their default values.
+    * Reset single property or entire object's members to their initValue values.

 The users' class properties must be declared as "protected" or "private" for this contract to work.
 The names for the properties must follow the naming convention that the intended "public" members must not start with an underscore.
 This borrows from the Zend Framework property naming convention of protected and private property names starting with an underscore.